shirleyobih1/path-cc.github.io/_events/2021-05-23-OSG-Virtual-School.md

 If you have any questions about the event, feel free to email us:

 <user-school@opensciencegrid.org>
 {% endcapture %}

-{% capture subsection %}
-# Dates and Details

-I hope that this works but frankly if it does I am unsure of the reason.
-{% endcapture %}

 {% include event-page.html %}